 Today more than ever quality counts, one of the few benefits that we are reaping from this everlasting pandemic is an increased sensibility to our environmental impact.
 This has had a ripple effect in the fashion industry.
-Quality and the intentionality behind each fabric, every button, embroidery, buckle, lining, stitching, and packaging counts; every last detail counts.
+Quality and the intentionality behind everything, from the fabric to the packaging, every last detail counts.

-LFW in its avant-guard nature played a central role for this trend, lead by Vivienne Westwood which created a collection made with 90% recycled materials and deadstock to reduce its environmental impact.
-We see many other emerging brands follow in these footsteps such as Marques’Almeida focusing on reducing the environmental impact of denim by featuring local and upcycled fabrics, creating dyes from waste products, and using fabric made from recycled ocean plastic waste.
-PREEN is another example where the husband and wife duo are committed to sustainability by using FCO certified materials, recycled fabrics, dead stock and recycled garments, their collections are currently 70% sustainable to hit 90% at the close of 2021.
+LFW in its avant-guard nature played a central role for this trend, lead by know designer Vivienne Westwood who created a collection made out of 90% recycled materials and deadstock.
+Emerging brands such as Marques’Almeida are following this trend by focusing on local and upcycled fabrics, creating dyes from waste products, and using fabric made from recycled ocean plastic waste.
 Collections like the one from Joshua James Small and Ray Chuy prove that sustainable garments can be both good for the environment, sexy, edgy, and eye-catching filled with embellishments and curated details it is the transparency in the production line that really steals the show.
 Finally, another brand that cannot go unmentioned is Chloé, which under the new Uruguayan designer Gabriela Hearst presented a beautiful trendsetting collection made with leftover fabrics from past collections and is said to be four times more sustainable than last fall’s collection, also thanks to the ingenious utilization of recycled yarn.

 5. Padded jackets